-^{} Market cap rebased in EUR and are correct as at June 30, 2020.
+^{} All market caps and returns are rebased in EUR and are correct as of 30 June 2021.
 The Global REIT Index is the FTSE EPRA Nareit Global REITs Index.
-EPRA, July 2020.
+EPRA, 30 June 2021.

 - Issuance of opinion from the NDRC - Establishment of the infrastructure asset-backed security ('ABS') through the Asset Management Association of China ('AMAC') - Approval from a competent stock exchange and registration of the REIT as an infrastructure securities investment fund with the CSRC